Naturist Beaches in Fuerteventura | Naturist Hotels and Villas

 ClubHotel Riu Oliva Beach Resort – All Inclusive

-A large 3* hotel situated a few hundred metres along the beach from the sister hotel above so right on the Corralejo nudist beach at the start of the sand dunes.
+A large 3* hotel situated a few hundred metres along the beach from the sister hotel above, right on the Corralejo nudist beach at the start of the sand dunes.

-Two swimming pools and a jacuzzi.
-Its rooms are air-conditioned and have satellite tv.
-There is entertainment in the evenings.
+There are two swimming pools and a jacuzzi.
+The rooms are air-conditioned and have satellite TV.
+Entertainment is provided in the evenings.

 Further details, price and availability